jduffield65/Isca/docs/Isca/benchmarking.md

 ![image.png](../images/Isca/benchmarking.png){width="500"}

+The 64 cores result is made up of two nodes, each of 32 cores and was run on the *parallel* partition.
+All other results were run on one node, using the *debug* partition.

 ??? error "*T21* resolution with 32 cores per node"
     The combination of 32 cores per node with *T21* resolution does not appear in the plots because it